 - 1. When the existing right of way is constrained in a manner that may make it very costly or impossible to accommodate transit, bicycle, or pedestrian improvements, such as narrow Town right of way, historic streetscapes, and natural features like steep hillsides, etc. - 2.
 When other Town policies, regulations, or requirements contradict or preclude implementation of Complete Streets principles. - 3.
 On corridors where specific users are prohibited, such as interstate freeways or pedestrian malls. - 4.
 Private Ways, which are neither owned nor maintained by the Town.
 Private ways shall be encouraged to consult with the Complete Streets Committee before beginning projects. - 5.
 When the cost of accommodation would be excessively disproportionate to the need or probable use. - 6.
 Where there is a documented absence of current and future need. - 7.
-Routine maintenance of the transportation network that does not change the roadway geometry or operations; such as mowing, sweeping, spot repair, chip seal, slurry seals, micro-surfacing, overlays, pulverizing or milling existing pavement and resurfacing,
+Routine maintenance of the transportation network that does not change the roadway geometry or operations; such as mowing, sweeping, and spot repair. - 8.

-- reconstruction of existing sidewalks, installing wheelchair ramps as needed, or other pavement rehabilitation. - 8.
 When a reasonable and equivalent project along the same corridor is already programmed to provide facilities exempted from the project at hand.